Growth of points on hyperelliptic curves: Polynomial families arising from hyperelliptic curves

 \begin{proof}

-The irreducibility and Galois group of $F_f(x)$ over $\Q(\a,\b)$ are invariant under a linear change of variables in $x$.
+The irreducibility and Galois group of $F_f(x)$ over $\mathbb{Q}(\a,\b)$ are invariant under a linear change of variables in $x$.
 It will be convenient to assume that the constant term of $f$, $c_0$, is nonzero, which is always possible after a linear change of variables.
+We treat the cases of $n$ even and odd separately.